princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

-## SpeechMLPipeline #
+## AudioAndTextBasedSpeakerChangeDetection #
-TextBasedSpeakerChangeDetection is a Python package to detect speaker change by analyzing textual features via Large Language Models and the Rule-based NLP Model.
+AudioAndTextBasedSpeakerChangeDetection is a Python package to detect speaker change by analyzing both audio and text features.

+The package develops and applies Large Language Models and the Rule-based NLP Model to detect speaker change based on text features.

 Currently, the package provides the main function so users could directly pass transcriptions to apply Llama2-70b to detect speaker change.
 The prompt of speaker change detection is developed meticulously to ensure that Llama2 could understand its role of detecting speaker change, perform the speaker change detection for almost every segment, and return the answer in a standardized JSON format.